 All About Cat Herbs

-All of the herbs we offer are safe, non-addictive, and well-known.
-According to a study involving 100 house cats, ~80% of cats respond to Silver Vine, ~65% respond to Catnip, about ~50% respond to Tatarian Honeysuckle, and ~50% respond to Valerian Root.
-We sell sample packs so that you can find out which herbs are your cats favorite!
+One thing to keep in mind is that not every cat will respond to every herb.
+Whether a cat is attracted to the scent of a specific herb depends on their genetic makeup.
+Each cat is different and they may prefer one herb over the others.
+All of the herbs we offer are safe, non-addictive, and well-known for their cat attractant properties.
+According to a study involving 100 house cats, about 80% of cats respond to Silver Vine, 65% respond to Catnip, 50% respond to Tatarian Honeysuckle, and 50% respond to Valerian Root.
+If you would like to try all of them, we sell sample packs which include all of the ingredients so that you can find out which herbs are your cats' favorites!

 Catnip